bash-bastion/bash-args/README.md

 - TODO: die with line, but only show line with debug mode
 - TODO: environment variables?
 - TODO: ensure it works with set -e and set -u
+- optimize speed by only looping through args at end and embedding info like within the associative array